 Looking for more recipes?Sign up for my free recipe newsletter to get new recipes in your inbox each week!
 Find me sharing more inspiration on Pinterest and Instagram.

 Homemade Dumpling Dough

 - 300 g all purpose flour (or a mix of 50% cake flour and 50% AP flour)

 - 175 – 200 ml boiling water see recipe notes – use room temperature water if you're making boiled dumplings

 - In a bowl, mix the flour and salt together.

-- Add 5 fl oz of the hot water slowly, while mixing with a wooden spoon until flour forms clumpy bits.
-You can alternate mixing and pouring water, if that is easier.
+- Slowly add about 130 ml of the hot water, while mixing with chopsticks or a fork until the flour forms clumpy bits.
+You can alternate mixing and pouring water, if that's easier.

 - Process the flour and salt for a few seconds to mix.

 - In a steady stream, pour about 130 mL of the hot water while the processor is running.
 Add the rest of the water, until the mix starts to resemble very coarse crumbs.